limoka/DSP-Mods/Mods/GigaStations/README.md

 Original author no longer has time to support this mod, so don't message him if this breaks.

 ## Changelog
+### v2.2.4
+- Fixed that stones on Hurricane Stone Forest planets appeared as logistic stations.
+- Fixed station UI glitching when opened second time without closing.
+### v2.2.3
+- Updated to work with game version `0.9.24.11182` or higher
+### v2.2.2
+- Added plugin catergories on Thunderstore page.
+### v2.2.1
+- Fixed compatatbiliy issue with Nebula where minimun drone and ship load percent value multiplying by 10 when clients open Station window, while host is not looking at that UI
+### v2.2.0
+**Important Note: Installation HAS changed.
+If you are installing manually, make sure to read installation instructions again!**
+- Migrated to CommonAPI
+- Updated to work with game version `0.8.23.9832` or higher
+### v2.1.5
+- Updated to work with version `0.8.22.9331` of the game and up
 ### v2.1.4
 - Improved compatibility with Nebula multiplayer mod
 ### v2.1.3